Jose-Sabater/foodie/README.md

 ## Modules and Languages

 Backend: Postgresql, Python -- SQLalchemy, fastapi , pydantic

 Frontend: HTML, CSS, JavaScript, Python -- Flask

+Deployed on Ubuntu machine at DigitalOcean, with NGINX and Gunicorn

 ## How to use